mat-0/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 10:00am On 2 December 2025 or as the situation changes.

 - Flood alert: Tributaries in Cheltenham and Tewkesbury
-- Rising river levels overnight may lead to flooding.
-Flooding is possible on 01 December 2025 .
-Locations most affected will be low lying land and roads near rivers.
+- River levels are rising as a result of heavy rainfall.
+Heavy rain is due to continue overnight and into tomorrow, subsequently flooding may continue over the next few days.

+Flooding may affect low lying land and roads adjacent to Wymans Brook, Carrant Brook, Hatherley Brook, Swilgate and the River Chelt.
+Locations that may be affected include Mitton, Ashchurch, Walton Cardiff and locations along the River Chelt from Charlton Kings to Uckington and Boddington.

-We are monitoring rainfall and river levels .
+We are closely monitoring the situation.
+Avoid using low lying footpaths and any bridges near local watercourses.

-Take care and avoid walking, cycling or driving through flood water .
-This message will be updated by 10:00AM on 02 December 2025 or as the situation changes.
+This message will be updated by 10:00am On 2 December 2025 or as the situation changes.

 - Flood alert: River Severn in Gloucestershire
 - River levels are currently rising as a result of heavy rainfall.
 Further rainfall is due to continue overnight tonight into tomorrow, subsequently flooding may continue over the next few days.
 Flooding may affect low lying land and roads adjacent to the River Severn from Tewkesbury to Gloucester.
 Locations that may be affected include Apperley, Maisemore, Hempstead, Minsterworth Ham and Quedgeley.
 The Severn Ham, Tewkesbury may start to fill.